MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

    + No need to reload a model for subsequent calls once it's loaded into memory

 To publish a `Realtime` web service, you must:
-  + Publish from a Windows platform (additional platforms in future releases); the resulting web service can be consumed on any platforms
+  + Published to R Server for Windows or SQL Server R Services (additional platforms in future releases); the resulting web service can be consumed on any platforms
   + Specify the argument `serviceType = Realtime`
-  + Have a supported model object.
-Only a limited number of model types and scoring functions are supported.
-For a list of prediction functions supported in this release, see @@Supported Prediction Functions.  <Link to Jeannine's real-time overview @@LINK COMING LATER>
+  + Have a supported model object that was created using one of the following functions:
+    + `rxLogit`, `rxLinMod`, `rxBTrees`, `rxDTree`, `rxDForest` from the `RevoScaleR` package
   + Leave code, inputs, or outputs undefined since it takes a data.frame as input and output by default.

 See an [end-to-end realtime example](#realtime-example) and learn how to use `publishService` to create Realtime and standard script web services in the next section.